 In order to meet our minimum entry criteria, candidates must meet the entry requirements below and achieve a minimum score of 9 on our short-listing criteria from two independent members of our short-listing panel.

 *We use performance in the undergraduate degree as our main academic entry criteria.
 A good undergraduate degree reflects a robust performance across a broad range of modules and examination processes.
 The undergraduate degree also provides the greatest equality of access to programmes of study for all students at the tertiary level of education.

 We do not consider applicants currently studying psychology as undergraduates.

-The short-listing criteria have been updated for 2018.
-The criteria are available to download on our Programme web pages.
-Please review these for further details.
+The short-listing criteria have been updated for 2020.
+Please download our short-listing criteria from our website and review them for further details.

 Applications are rated by members of the selection committee according to a set of criteria covering academic, clinical, research, and interpersonal skills and experience.
-The criteria are based on the trainee job description and person specification which, along with our short-listing criteria, are available on our website.
+The criteria are based on the trainee job description and person specification.
 We review the academic and experience references as part of our short-listing process; please take care to choose referees who can adequately comment on your academic and clinical readiness for training.

 All applications are rated against our criteria.
 We normally interview up to 64 applicants.
-Applicants who apply under the "two tick" system and who meet the minimum criteria (a score of 9 or above by each short-lister) on our short-listing criteria will be offered an interview.
+Applicants who apply under the Disability Confident system and who meet the minimum criteria (a score of 9 or above by each short-lister) on our short-listing criteria will be offered an interview.

 All other applications are ranked and those with the highest number of points on our short-listing criteria are invited for interview.
-Applications which meet the minimum criteria (a score of 9 or above on our short-listing criteria from each short-lister) will form a list for a reserve interview place.
-We offer up to 25 reserve interview places.
+We will form a reserve interview list of up to 25 candidates.